What is a Priority Pass?

 Send the pink copy to the Office of the Vice President of Student Services (Campus Center 141) via intercampus mail.
 If you printed the Priority Pass from this website it will not be in its color-coded triplicate form.
 Instead, simply send a duplicate copy of the paper referral to the Office of the VP of Student Services, so we know you made a referral.

-Keep the yellow copy for your own records.
+Keep the yellow copy for your own records, or shred this copy in order to protect student confidentiality.

 The student will give the white copy to the service provider.